Skip to content

 ...

-Variables to be passed to stratification step.
-Currently limited to depth.
-The number of stratification bins are based on min(5, floor(n / depth)), where n = length(x).
+For eventual extensibility.
+Parameters to be passed to internal stratification machinery but currently limited to a depth argument.
+The number of stratification bins is based on min(5, floor(n / depth)), where n = length(x).

 x